Donna is a retired Christian educator who writes creative lesson plans for Sunday school, children's ministry, and home education.

 Lesson Overview and Objectives

-This Bible lesson is age appropriate for grade five and up elementary students who read and write independently and understand abstract concepts like the Holy Spirit.
+This Bible lesson is age-appropriate for grades five and up.
+The idea students are elementary students who read and write independently and understand abstract concepts like the Holy Spirit.
 It builds on prior lessons and knowledge about the Trinity.

 Kids learn the names of the fruit of the Spirit easily when you use the piggyback technique to teach them.